calixo888/blog/posts/how-do-i-get-started-in-programming.md

 In the end, it is up to you to find the language that fits your interests and applications best!

+I'm currently building [1Academy](https://1academy.org), so if you have any questions, feel free to message me on [LinkedIn](https://www.linkedin.com/in/calix-huang/)!

-Written by Katie Li, edited by [Calix Huang](https://www.linkedin.com/in/calix-huang/)
+Written by Katie Li, edited by [Calix Huang](https://www.linkedin.com/in/calix-huang/).